The live presentation will take place on April 16, 2020, 3:00-4:00pm ET.

 Faculty and Planner Disclosures

-- Gerard Sanacora, PhD, MD, Associate Professor and Director of the Yale Depression Research Program, Yale University.
-Disclosures - Stock: Biohaven Pharmaceuticals; Consultant: Allergan, Alkermes, AstraZeneca, Avanier, Axsome Therapeutics, Pharmaceuticals, Biohaven Pharmaceuticals, BristolMyers Squibb, Clexio Biosciences, EMA Wellness, Epiodyne, Intra-Cellular Therapies, Janssen, Merck & Co., Naurex, Navitor, NeruoRx, Novartis, Noven Pharmaceuticals, Otsuka, Perception Neuroscience, Praxis Therapeutics, Sage Pharmaceuticals, Servier Pharmaceuticals, Taisho Pharmaceuticals, Teva, Valeant, and Vistagen Therapeutics; Grant/Research: AstraZeneca, Bristol-Myers Squibb, Eli Lilly, Johnson & Johnson, Hoffman La-Roche, Merck, Naurex, and Servier over the last 36 months.
+- Gerard Sanacora, MD, PhD, Associate Professor and Director of the Yale Depression Research Program, Yale University.
+Disclosures - Off-label medication use will be discussed; Stock: Biohaven Pharmaceuticals; Consultant: Allergan, Alkermes, AstraZeneca, Avanier, Axsome Therapeutics, Pharmaceuticals, Biohaven Pharmaceuticals, BristolMyers Squibb, Clexio Biosciences, EMA Wellness, Epiodyne, Intra-Cellular Therapies, Janssen, Merck & Co., Naurex, Navitor, NeruoRx, Novartis, Noven Pharmaceuticals, Otsuka, Perception Neuroscience, Praxis Therapeutics, Sage Pharmaceuticals, Servier Pharmaceuticals, Taisho Pharmaceuticals, Teva, Valeant, and Vistagen Therapeutics; Grant/Research: AstraZeneca, Bristol-Myers Squibb, Eli Lilly, Johnson & Johnson, Hoffman La-Roche, Merck, Naurex, and Servier over the last 36 months.
 Free medication was provided to GS for an NIH-sponsored study by Sanofi-Aventis.Other: Co-inventor on a patent ‘Glutamate agents in the treatment of mental disorders’ (Patent number: 8778979), and a U.S. Provisional Patent Application No. 047162-7177P1 (00754) filed on August 20, 2018 by Yale University Office of Cooperative Research OCR 7451 US01.

 - Teri Brister, PhD, LPC, National Alliance on Mental Illness.
 Reports no financial relationships with commercial interests.